1whatleytay/kara/README.md

 ## Design Goals

- - Beginner friendly, code should be readable and extendable.
+ - Beginner-friendly, code should be readable and extendable.
  - For ease of mind, more complex features should be a combination of simpler features.
  - Fast, native code.
 Abstract common patterns quickly.
  - Encourage self documentation through various interactive builtin types.